pyericz/vimgo/README.md

 ### Theme
 Havim uses [vim-code-dark](https://github.com/pyericz/vim-code-dark) as its default color scheme. `vim-code-dark` is a dark color scheme for Vim heavily inspired by the look of the Dark+ scheme of Visual Studio Code.

 In addition, I recommend using [powerline fonts](https://github.com/powerline/fonts), especially `Source Code Pro for Powerline`.
-You can install powerline fonts as follows:
+You can install them as follows:
 ```
 cd ~/.vimgo && ./install_fonts.sh
 ```